mansi6409/deepscribe-evals/README.md

 ### Dashboard Preview

-Below are sample screenshots from the Streamlit dashboard (see `dashboard/samples/`):
+Below are screenshots from the Streamlit dashboard (see `dashboard/samples/`):

 ![Overview](dashboard/samples/Screenshot%202025-10-29%20at%2012.24.56%E2%80%AFAM.png)